 Several different types of permits, authorizations and/or licenses are required to develop a typical mining project in Ontario.
 To obtain the necessary permits, a proponent is required to submit applications, with the relevant technical supporting documentation, to a number of different regulatory agencies.

-The following permit applications to various regulatory agencies have been submitted by Golder Associates on behalf of Gowest for an Advanced Exploration underground bulk sample program:
+On June 25, the Minstry of Northern Development and Mines (MNDM) accepted the Gowest Closure Plan for Advanced Exploration at the Bradshaw.
+Subsequently Gowest have filed all the necessary permits for an Advanced Exploration underground bulk sample program with the various government agencies.:

-Ontario Ministry of the Environment
+Ontario Ministry of the Environment and Climate Change

-- Environmental Compliance Approval (ECA) Industrial Sewage Works, and Air and Noise: - Permits to Take Water (PTTW) groundwater and surface water takings; - Hazardous Waste Information Network Registration;
+- Environmental Compliance Approval (ECA) Industrial Sewage Works, and Air and Noise; - Permits to Take Water (PTTW) groundwater and surface water takings; - Hazardous Waste Information Network Registration;